Site Search

 www.laylacurtis.com

-Layla Curtis gave one our Talks on Art, which featured two of her trips.
+Layla Curtis gave one of Storey Gallery's Talks on Art, which featured two of her trips.
 The first, "Polar Wandering", was to the Antarctic.
 The second was to the Borneo jungle, where she was trekking with the Penan people, one of the last surviving hunter-gatherer tribes in South-East Asia.
 This trip was obviously good preparation for working in Freeman's Wood.
 Here are two films showing her talk about these trips.